ocf/ocfweb/ocfweb/docs/docs/services/mirrors.md

   - ftp: [ftp://mirrors.ocf.berkeley.edu/](ftp://mirrors.ocf.berkeley.edu/)
   - rsync: [rsync://mirrors.ocf.berkeley.edu/](rsync://mirrors.ocf.berkeley.edu/)

+We are also available at `mirrors.berkeley.edu`, as an alias for `mirrors.ocf.berkeley.edu`.

 To request for another project to be mirrored or to report a problem with our mirroring service, please [[contact us|doc contact]].